Version: January 24, 2022

 “Third Party” means a natural or legal person, public authority, agency or body other than the Data Subject, Controller, or Processor.

-2.1 The parties shall at all times comply with the applicable data protection legislation and privacy laws, including without limitation the EU Privacy Directive and the General Data Protection Regulation (“GDPR”).
-The parties acknowledge and agree that with regard to the Processing of Personal Data, Customer is the Data Controller and Shipwire is the Data Processor.
+2.1 The parties shall at all times comply with the applicable data protection legislation and privacy laws, including without limitation the EU Privacy Directive and the General Data Protection Regulation (“GDPR”) and the California Consumer Privacy Act (“CCPA”).
+The parties acknowledge and agree that with regard to the Processing of Personal Data, Customer is the Data Controller (or Business under CCPA) and Shipwire is the Data Processor (or Service Provider under CCPA).
+For the purposes of this Data Processing Agreement, referring to the Data Controller or Controller shall also include a Business, and referring to Processor shall also include a Service Provider.

 The subject-matter of Processing of Personal Data by the Processor is the performance of the Services pursuant to the Shipwire Terms.